lalomartins/meteor-shower/README.md

 ### Don't we already have Meteorite?

-Sorry, but fetching packages from git HEAD (and having no other option) is just insane.
-It's nice that it created a convention in the community of keeping their HEAD mostly stable.
-But what if HEAD happens to be broken?
-What if I need to pin to a specific tag or revision because, due to time constraints, I can't update my project to the latest Meteor?
+Meteorite allows you to install a package from a given tag of a given git repository.
+That's great for many uses, but not good enough for LimeMakers or my own projects.
 What if I want to run a package from a branch (e.g. Iron Router from the shark branch)?
 What if (oh the insanity!)
 I want to use something other than git?

 Apart from that, I also needed a good deployment solution.
 And I figured, since I need to manage packages in the server as well, these two things belonged together.